 Provide an indicative reading list for the module.
 This should include key texts and/or journals but should not be an exhaustive list of materials.

-For this module students should have access to textbooks covering inorganic chemistry.
+For this module students should have access to textbooks covering both inorganic chemistry and physical chemistry.
 Indicative examples include:

 A general first-year textbook such as: